ketchley/tdm-workshop/module-1.md

 Finding text suitable for computational analysis is challenging, especially with issues of copyright and licensing restrictions, format limitations, and hard-to-navigate systems.

 Three commonly used sources to find textual data are vendor databases, digital collections, and social media.
 Each source has its own strengths and challenges when it comes to downloading text.
-For this class you will be using open data, and one dataset from Gale Primary Sources.
+For this class you will be have the choice of several open datasets, and one additional dataset from Gale Primary Sources.

 ### Factors that affect choice of textual data